 In this lesson, you give the user significant control of the synchronization parameters.
 In a production environment however, giving the user a high degree of control over the synchronization parameters is usually not good practice.

-10 To demonstrate the full functionality of the wizard, click Next to accept the default selections and generate the synchronization options objects.
+9 In the Optional Runtime Configuration Objects page, click Next.